1 December 2020 (updates in red)

 The boathouse is re-opening very soon for rowing members only, who we kindly ask are familiar with the below protocol.

 These control measures will apply to EVERY CLUB MEMBER.
 Do not come to the clubhouse if you, someone in your household (including support bubble) or anyone you have been in contact with, shows COVID-19 symptoms, such as dry cough, high temperature or loss of taste.
-You should stay home if you become symptomatic you should report this to the club.
+You should stay home.
+If you test positive or become symptomatic and have been to the clubhouse you must report this to the club immediately..
 If you have travelled abroad on return please allow 48 hours before coming back to the club, or you have been asked to isolate by NHS Test and Trace or 14 days holiday quarantine.